lxbarth/osso/profiles/osso_provider/README.txt

 1.

 Run install profile, set up OpenID Relying Party information as described in OpenID Provider SSO module README.

-2.
+2. (optional)

 Go to node/add/activity-feed and add a feed for activity/comments and for activity/posts for every Relying Party.
 Set the activity type ("Post" or "Comment" accordingly).

 Example: